activeadmin/activeadmin/docs/5-forms.md

 The `:new_record` option controls the visibility of the new record button (shown by default).
 If you pass a string, it will be used as the text for the new record button.

+The `:remove_record` option controls the text of the remove button (shown after the new record button is pressed).
+If you pass a string, it will be used as the text for the remove button.

 The `:sortable` option adds a hidden field and will enable drag & drop sorting of the children.
 It expects the name of the column that will store the index of